bbbbbbzhou/DuDoRNet/README.md

 python test.py --experiment_name 'test_DuDoRN_R4_pT1' --accelerations 5 --resume './outputs/train_DuDoRN_R4_pT1/checkpoints/model_259.pt' --data_root './Data/' --dataset 'Cartesian' --netG 'DRDN' --n_recurrent 4 --use_prior --protocol_ref 'T1' --protocol_tag 'T2'
 ```

-where
+where \
-`--experiment_name` provides the experiment name for current train/test and save all results under it \
+`--experiment_name` provides the experiment name for the current run, and save all the corresponding results under the experiment_name's folder. \
-`--data_root`  provides the data folder directory with structure illustrated above \
+`--data_root`  provides the data folder directory (with structure illustrated above). \
-`--n_recurrent` defines number of recurrent blocks in the DuDoRNet \
+`--n_recurrent` defines number of recurrent blocks in the DuDoRNet. \
-`--protocol_tag` defines target modality to be reconstruct, e.g. T2 or FLAIR \
+`--protocol_tag` defines target modality to be reconstruct, e.g. T2 or FLAIR. \
-`--protocol_ref` defines modality to be used as prior, e.g. T1 \
+`--protocol_ref` defines modality to be used as prior, e.g. T1. \
-`--use_prior` defines whether to use prior as indicated by protocol_ref \
+`--use_prior` defines whether to use prior as indicated by protocol_ref. \

-`--accelerations` defines the acceleration factor, e.g. 5 for 5 fold accelerations \
+`--accelerations` defines the acceleration factor, e.g. 5 for 5 fold accelerations. \
-`--resume` defines which checkpoint for testing and evaluation \
+`--resume` defines which checkpoint for testing and evaluation. \

+Other hyperparameters can be adjusted in the code as well.

-Sample training/test scripts are provided under './scripts/'
+Sample training/test scripts are provided under './scripts/' and can be directly executed.

 ### Contact